Skip to content

 Waverley: Can you share more about your work in Indonesia and the partnership with AMAN?

-Lemma: We have partners in different parts of the world–Africa, the Pacific, and Latin America, and AMAN is one of our partners in Indonesia that we are so excited about.
+Lemma: We have partners in different parts of the world—Africa, the Pacific, and Latin America—and AMAN is one of our partners in Indonesia that we are so excited about.
 Their work is centered around protecting the identity, lands, and livelihoods of Indigenous people in all ways.
 They work with about 2,400 member communities and reach 20 million individuals.
 They are huge, but also very grassroots.
 They’re a great example of how sometimes, when we hear about grassroots, we tend to think small, localized, but this is grassroots at scale.

 They're one example of one community that's connected to this vast national network of Indigenous peoples who are working on climate through multiple strategies.
 For example, a majority of members are working on preserving rainforests and key biomes that need to be preserved.
-They are agroecological and regenerative farmers, and then they have coffee producers who are producing this product and increasing livelihoods at a local level, showing that we can connect community, climate and economy in powerful ways.
+They are agroecological and regenerative farmers, and then they have coffee producers who are producing this product and increasing livelihoods at a local level, showing that we can connect community, climate, and economy in powerful ways.
 That has significant impact.
 We also know Indigenous communities use about 20% of the world's land but preserve 85% of its biodiversity, so AMAN and its community members are a pivotal part of that work.

-Waverley: How did you approach the collaboration with AMAN – what are the ways you work with them, besides supporting them financially?
+Waverley: How did you approach the collaboration with AMAN?
+What are the ways you work with them, besides supporting them financially?

 Lemma: Our approach with AMAN, as with all of our movement partners, is grounded in trust and flexibility.
-We’ve heard from AMAN that the reason our partnership with them is so unique is that we don’t require them to submit a lengthy proposal or elaborate financial report, and we offer unrestricted funding–which is critical and, unfortunately, rare.
-This is an issue that comes up time and again, because about 99% of funding to global south organizations is restricted.
+We’ve heard from AMAN that the reason our partnership with them is so unique is that we don’t require them to submit a lengthy proposal or elaborate financial report, and we offer unrestricted funding—which is critical and, unfortunately, rare.
+This is an issue that comes up time and again, because about 99% of funding to Global South organizations is restricted.
 Organizations like AMAN don't receive flexible resources from most funders to invest in their core operations, or to innovate and experiment.
 We provided that flexible, core support that they need.

 Waverley: How did Thousand Currents at its inception set out to change how philanthropies work?

 Lemma: Thousand Currents was started with a bold vision by a group of people that came together at a time when they saw that ideas of international development and philanthropy were really topdown and externally driven.
 [They] said, we actually should be moving resources directly to communities, and we should be learning from them and learning with them.
-At that time, Thousand Currents’ approach was totally innovative;.
-It was one of the first champions of this type of social justice philanthropy, which didn't exist before.
+At that time, Thousand Currents’ approach was totally innovative; it was one of the first champions of this type of social justice philanthropy, which didn't exist before.

-We started our donor education program, the Thousand Currents Academy, [as] a way for us to invite those involved in moving resources–whether they are donors, working at a foundation, philanthropic advisors, or so forth–to come and learn from global south communities and leaders about what kind of solidarity-based relationships we can establish to help improve the quality of our work and philanthropy, but also to make sure more resources reach frontline communities in the global south.
+We started our donor education program, the Thousand Currents Academy, [as] a way for us to invite those involved in moving resources—whether they are donors, working at a foundation, philanthropic advisors, or so forth—to come and learn from Global South communities and leaders about what kind of solidarity-based relationships we can establish to help improve the quality of our work and philanthropy, but also to make sure more resources reach frontline communities in the Global South.

 Right now, only 10% of global giving goes to local organizations.
-90% is going to external organizations, and close to 99% of that funding is restricted, which means we're tying their hands, and they're not able to innovate, adapt, change, and invest in their visions.
+Ninety percent is going to external organizations, and close to 99% of that funding is restricted, which means we're tying their hands, and they're not able to innovate, adapt, change, and invest in their visions.
 So there's so much work to be done in how we fund work globally, and how we think about change and success globally.

 Waverley: What inspires you in your work?